Rabbi Daniel Mikelberg

 He started off on a science path at the University of British Columbia before discovering his passion for everything Jewish.
 His path changed and he completed his studies at Hebrew Union College—Jewish Institute of Religion in Los Angeles.
 His ordination was in May 2008.

 After his ordination, Rabbi Mikelberg had the unique opportunity to return to Temple Sholom, his home synagogue in Vancouver as Assistant Rabbi.
 In 2011 Rabbi Mikelberg became Associate Rabbi of Temple Sinai Congregation of Toronto.
 Since 2019, Rabbi Mikelberg has been the Senior Rabbi of Temple Israel of Ottawa.

 Rabbi Mikelberg prides himself in forming trusting relationships, officiating meaningful life cycle events, and exciting people of all ages about their Judaism.
 He is a strong progressive voice for tikkun olam and inclusivity.
 Rabbi Mikelberg has excelled at inspiring people with his words of Torah, experimenting with innovative worship practices, redesigning and implementing tot activities for young families, overseeing pastoral care and spearheading young adult initiatives.

 Rabbi Mikelberg spent two years living in Jerusalem and is an ardent voice for Israel.
 Rabbi Mikelberg has volunteered on service projects in El Salvador, Cuba, and Ghana.

 Outside the synagogue, Rabbi Mikelberg loves Scrabble, anything to do with Mac computers and skiing.
-Rabbi Mikelberg is married to Zachary Paul, a high school teacher with the Ottawa School Board.
+Rabbi Mikelberg is married to Zachary Paul, a high school teacher with the Ottawa-Carleton District School Board.
 Together they have a young son named Jacob.

 Web Publications by Rabbi Mikelberg